HumApp/Spotify-login-boilerplate/README.md

 Open the remote js debugger so you can see `console.log` output.

-You can then click on the `Spotify Auth` button, log yourself in and you'll see your token in the console.
+You can then click on the `Spotify Auth` button, log yourself in and you'll see your token in the console.# Spotify-login-boilerplate